 How does it differ from being ‘’in love’’?

 Of course, most people realize that the wonderful initial feeling of new love doesn’t (and can’t) last forever.
-In healthy long-term relationships, the initial love gradually gives way to a more mature love – one that is perhaps less intoxicating and euphoric, but ultimately much more fulfilling and stable.
-For those prone to love addiction, however, the loss of that initial euphoria is akin to the crash that drug addicts feel when their drug of choice wears off.
+In healthy long-term relationships, the initial love gradually gives way to a more mature love – perhaps less intoxicating and euphoric but ultimately much more fulfilling and stable.
+However, for those prone to love addiction, the loss of that initial euphoria is akin to the crash that drug addicts feel when their drug of choice wears off.
 They crave the “high” and begin the search for another fix.
 Love addicts are no different, which is why they often go from one relationship to the next once the initial high wears off.